Phrygia: Peak and destruction of the Phrygian kingdom

 A series of digs have opened Gordium as one of Turkey's most revealing archeological sites.
 Excavations confirm a violent destruction of Gordium around 675 BC.
 A tomb from the period, popularly identified as the "Tomb of Midas", revealed a wooden structure deeply buried under a vast tumulus, containing grave goods, a coffin, furniture, and food offerings (Archaeological Museum, Ankara).

 As a Lydian province

-After their destruction of Gordium, the Cimmerians remained in western Anatolia and warred with Lydia, which eventually expelled them by around 620 BC, and then expanded to incorporate Phrygia, which became the Lydian empire's eastern frontier.
+After their destruction of Gordium, the Cimmerians remained in western Anatolia, made attempts to encroach on Assyrian ruled territory which met with defeat, and warred with Lydia, which eventually expelled them by around 620 BC, and then expanded to incorporate much of Phrygia, which became the Lydian empire's eastern frontier, while the Assyrians incorporated some hitherto eastern Phrygian territory.
 The Gordium site reveals a considerable building program during the 6th century BC, under the domination of Lydian kings including the proverbially rich King Croesus.
-Meanwhile, Phrygia's former eastern subjects fell to Assyria and later to the Medes.
+Meanwhile, Phrygia's former eastern subjects fell to Assyria and later to the Medes and Persians.

 There may be an echo of strife with Lydia and perhaps a veiled reference to royal hostages, in the legend of the twice-unlucky Phrygian prince Adrastus, who accidentally killed his brother and exiled himself to Lydia, where King Croesus welcomed him.
 Once again, Adrastus accidentally killed Croesus' son and then committed suicide.